Collaboration with Taiwan Ministry of Environment

 Strong environmental laws that protect our natural resources and safeguard our health must be complemented by effective enforcement.
 To establish an enforcement regime that effectively detects, corrects, and deters violations requires thoughtful strategies, well trained inspectors, supporting legal tools, and a fair and just sanction system.

-EPA and EPA Taiwan are currently cooperating bilaterally on issues of environmental enforcement.
+EPA and MOENV are currently cooperating bilaterally on issues of environmental enforcement.
+EPA hosts inspectors from Taiwan for study tours in the U.S. to learn about enforcement and compliance approaches, learning from experts at EPA Headquarters and the National Enforcement Investigations Center.
 The two organizations are also working together to share new methods and approaches with each other and other partners.
-For example, EPA shared information with EPAT on waste water continuous emission monitoring systems management and enforcement, river water quality abnormal polluter findings, evidence preservation, CAA, CWA, RCRA cases, litigation, toxicology in enforcement, and water sensor and GMAP technologies, among many other topics.
-Recently, EPA and EPAT held a joint training to share information on standard practices, crime scene investigation, and new enforcement technologies with investigators from two Southeast Asian countries.
+For example, EPA shared information with MOENV on waste water continuous emission monitoring systems management and enforcement, river water quality abnormal polluter findings, evidence preservation, CAA, CWA, RCRA cases, litigation, toxicology in enforcement, and water sensor and GMAP technologies, among many other topics.
+Recently, EPA and MOENV held a joint training to share information on standard practices, crime scene investigation, and new enforcement technologies with investigators from two Southeast Asian countries.

 Addressing Contaminated Soil and Groundwater